hslua/hslua/README.md

 Returns:

-- A list of all directory paths.
+- A list of all directory paths (list of strings).

 This function wraps [System.FilePath.splitDirectories].